thakurtanya/kontikilabsDevelopers/doc/source/Understanding-AlterNlu.rst

 			.. image:: https://s3-ap-southeast-1.amazonaws.com/kontikilabs.com/alter-nlu-readthedocs/report-1.png

-	-	**Examines the training dataset to extract the untagged entities:**
+	-	**Examining the training dataset to extract the untagged entities:**
-		Lists out keywords which have been tagged as an entity in intent but, the same keyword also occurs untagged in the training sentence of another intent.
+		Lists out keywords which have been tagged as an entity in intent but, the same keyword may also occurs untagged in the training sentence of another intent.
 		It also notifies the user that they might have skipped tagging the keyword as an entity in the other intent mentioned.

 			.. image:: https://s3-ap-southeast-1.amazonaws.com/kontikilabs.com/alter-nlu-readthedocs/untagged-entities.png

 	-	**Listing out the limitations in the entity section:**
-		Reports about the name of the entities which have been defined, but the user might not have formed any training queries with it in the intent section.
-The other reason could be that the user might have mistakenly deleted the entity from the intent section but forgot to delete the same from the entity section.
+		It reports about the name of the entities that have been defined but have not been used by the user to form training queries in the intent section.
+It also reports when the user might have mistakenly deleted the entity from the intent section but forgotten to delete the same from the entity section

-	-	**Captures repetition of training sentence:**
+	-	**Capturing repetition of training sentence:**
-		Informs about the training sentence(s) which the user might have added in multiple intents by mistake.
+		It informs about the training sentence(s) which the user might have added in multiple intents by mistake.
 The console alerts this to the user with an error message at the top of the reports section.

 			.. image:: https://s3-ap-southeast-1.amazonaws.com/kontikilabs.com/alter-nlu-readthedocs/report-2.png